coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/ajax/ajax_request_without_jquery.md

 </html>
 {% endhighlight %}

-Let's finish our XMLHttpRequest.coffee by adding a 'click' event listener then create our XMLHttpRequest object.
+When the button is clicked, we want to send an Ajax request to the server to retrieve some data.
+For this sample, we have a small JSON file.

+{% highlight javascript %}
+// data.json
+{
+  message: "Hello World"
+}
+{% endhighlight %}

+Next, create the CoffeeScript file to hold the page logic.
+The code in this file creates a function to be called when the Load Data button is clicked.

 {% highlight coffeescript linenos %}
+# XMLHttpRequest.coffee
 loadDataFromServer = ->
   req = new XMLHttpRequest()

   req.addEventListener 'readystatechange', ->
-    if req.readyState is READYSTATE_COMPLETE
+    if req.readyState is 4                        # ReadyState Compelte
-      if req.status is 200 or req.status is 304
+      if req.status is 200 or req.status is 304   # Success result codes
         data = eval '(' + req.responseText + ')'
         console.log 'data message: ', data.message
       else